-- 1 Turn on (or restart) your computer. - 2 When the blue DELL[TM] logo is displayed, you must watch for the F2 prompt to appear. - 3 Once this F2 prompt appears, press <F2> immediately. - NOTE: The F2 prompt indicates that the keyboard has initialized.
+- 1 Turn on (or restart) your computer. - When the blue DELL[TM] logo appears, press <F2> immediately.
+2 - 3 Once this F2 prompt appears, press <F2> immediately.

+NOTE: The F2 prompt indicates that the keyboard has initialized.
 This prompt can appear very quickly, so you must watch for it to display, and then press <F2>.
-If you press <F2> before you are prompted, this keystroke will be lost. - 4 If you wait too long and the operating system logo appears, continue to wait until you see the Microsoft[®] Windows[®] desktop.
-Then, shut down your computer (see "Turning Off Your Computer" on page 106) and try again.
+If you press <F2> before you are prompted, this keystroke will be lost.

+4 If you wait too long and the operating system logo appears, continue to wait until you see the Microsoft[®] Windows[®] desktop.
+Then, shut down your computer and try again.